menu

 Occupations and Workforce

-Otisfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Otisfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Otisfield is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Otisfield who work in office and administrative support (14.22%), management occupations (10.95%), and maintenance occupations (8.47%).

 Also of interest is that Otisfield has more people living here who work in computers and math than 95% of the places in the US.